someguynamedjosh/nodespeak/design/language.md

 Since the inputs to `if` are able to be determined at compile time, its effect can be determined at compile time, in turn allowing the value of `type` to be determined, making the type of `variable` known at compile time.
-This is the biggest strength of waveguide, allowing for features that would normally require runtime type information without the overhead of RTTI.
+This is the biggest strength of nodespeak, allowing for features that would normally require runtime type information without the overhead of RTTI.
 However, because RTTI is not used, the following is not valid:
 ```rust